Skip Navigation LinksTitle-V-Application-Narrative

 Women/Maternal Objective 1 | Strategy 2

-Partner to translate findings from pregnancy-related mortality surveillance and research into recommendations for action to improve maternal health and perinatal clinical practices.
+Partner to translate findings from pregnancy-related mortality investigations into recommendations for action to improve maternal health and perinatal clinical practices.

 Activities:

-• CDPH/MCAH will lead the development of recommendations for prevention of pregnancy-related deaths.
+• CDPH/MCAH will lead the development of data-informed recommendations for prevention of pregnancy-related deaths.

 Women/Maternal Focus Area 2